What is physiotherapy?

 - Orthopedic Conditions: Physiotherapy also focuses on musculoskeletal injuries like sprains, strains, fractures, dislocations, frozen shoulders, tendinitis to more complex muscular dystrophy.

-- Neurological Conditions: Physiotherapists helps in assessment and management of several neurogical conditions such as Cerebrovascular Accidents (stroke), Traumatic Brain Injury(TBI), Spinal Cord Injury (SCI), Multiple Sclerosis (MS), Guillain- Barre Syndrome (GBS), Poliomyelitis, Amyotrophic Lateral Sclerosis(ALS), Peripheral nerve injuries (PNI) and the like through intensive rehabilitation consists of therapeutic exercises to maximize patients’ potential.
+- Neurological Conditions: Physiotherapists help in assessment and management of several neurogical conditions such as Cerebrovascular Accidents (stroke), Traumatic Brain Injury(TBI), Spinal Cord Injury (SCI), Multiple Sclerosis (MS), Guillain- Barre Syndrome (GBS), Poliomyelitis, Amyotrophic Lateral Sclerosis(ALS), Peripheral nerve injuries (PNI) and the like through intensive rehabilitation consists of therapeutic exercises to maximize patients’ potential.

 - Motor Vehicle Accident Injury: If you were unfortunately injured in a car accident, physiotherapists will use a variety of treatments to help control your pain, manual techniques and exercises will be mainly used to restore full movement and reduce stiffness.

 - Workplace Injury: Physiotherapy can help many common work related injuries, such as repetitive strain, overuse Injury, sudden traumatic injury, lifting injury, slip and fall injury.
-At Profusion Rehab, we provide evidence-based treatment including “hands on” techniques, with supervised exercise program aims to help employees return to work.
+At Profusion Rehab, we provide evidence-based treatment, including “hands on” techniques, with supervised exercise program aims to help employees return to work.

 - Life-Style and Education: Physiotherapy benefits your life style, posture, balance, coordination and other physical aspects from a medical perspective.
 Physiotherapists will focus on your injury prevention, stress management and individual exercise programs for people of all ages.